 Along with news and weather updates, it can assist you with your shopping orders.
 You’ll never need to run to the store again for milk.
 Consider the opportunities for eCommerce sellers who have direct access to consumers’ homes.

-Through the use of artificial intelligence, brands can more intelligently and efficiently scan petabytes of data in order to forecast customer behaviour and make relevant and helpful recommendations to specific consumers.
+Through the use of artificial intelligence, brands can more intelligently and efficiently scan petabytes of data in order to forecast customer behavior and make relevant and helpful recommendations to specific consumers.

-This kind of knowledge is critical for providing consumers with a personalised purchasing experience.
+This kind of knowledge is critical for providing consumers with a personalized purchasing experience.

-Starbucks has been significantly involved in this process, leveraging AI to analyse all of its user data and provide more personalised recommendations.
+Starbucks has been, significantly involved in this process, leveraging AI to analyze all of its user data and provide more personalized recommendations.